-- These pests are normally found on the undersides of soyabean leaves and stems. - They suck fluids and nutrients, and cause the plants to be stunted, abort flowers and ultimately reduce pod and grain yield.

-3) Silverleaf whitefly
+- These pests are normally found on the undersides of soyabean leaves and stems. - They suck fluids and nutrients, and cause the plants to be stunted, abort flowers and ultimately reduce pod and grain yield. - 3) Silverleaf whitefly

-- This is one of the most common pests of soyabean that reproduces faster under hot and dry weather conditions. - They are small insects that suck fluids and nutrients from soyabean plants, like the aphids and causing serious yield reduction.
+- This is one of the most common pests of soyabean that reproduces faster under hot and dry weather conditions. - They suck fluids and nutrients from soyabean plants and cause serious yield reduction.